DushyanthKM/Advanced-Excel-Bike-Sales-Dashboard/README.md

    - Rectified and grouped column names

 2. **Data Transformation & Segmentation**
-   - Created age group segmentation using `IF` statements
+   - Created age group segmentation using `nested-IF` statements
-   - Applied conditional formatting for better visualization
+   - Added calculated fields for better insights
    - Copied cleaned data to a new sheet for structured analysis

 3. **Aggregation & Analysis**
    - Used Pivot Tables to generate key metrics
    - Applied `SUM`, `COUNT`, and `AVERAGE` for numerical insights
-   - Created necessary joins and conditional columns
+   - Performed grouping and bucketing of categorical data

 4. **Dashboard Creation**
-   - Removed gridlines for a cleaner look
+   - Designed an **interactive Excel dashboard**
    - Inserted dynamic charts and formatted axes
    - Added slicers and linked them to all visual elements